fdborn/fdborn.github.io/_posts/2015-05-18-introducing-glue.markdown

 This is the point where the argument starts whether globals are cool or a sign of something inherently wrong with the codebase.
 But we choose not to use globals, since we want to make our code testable.

 Alright, we need an alternative.
-[This great article](http://www.jerf.org/iri/post/2929) suggest using an environment which we can pass to all dependent functions.
+[This great article](http://www.jerf.org/iri/post/2929) suggests using an environment which we can pass to all dependent functions.
 Nice, that sounds a lot like dependency injection and we love buzzwords.

 ```go
 type Environment struct {